-Suicide is not a mental illness in itself, but a serious potential consequence of treatable mental disorders that include major depression, bipolar disorder, post-traumatic stress disorder, borderline personality disorder, schizophrenia, substance-use disorders, and anxiety disorders like bulimia and anorexia nervosa.
+Suicide is not a mental illness in itself, but a serious potential consequence of treatable mental disorders that include major depression, bipolar disorder, post-traumatic stress disorder, borderline personality disorder, schizophrenia, substance-use disorders, and anxiety disorders.
 People who take their lives do not want to die, but rather want to end their pain.
 Suicide is preventable.
 Don’t dismiss their talk of suicide as just threats.

 One way to help is to recognize the clues that someone may be planning to kill themselves: